 All participants should ensure they take personal responsibility for their actions and whenever possible limit their risk of being exposed to COVID-19.
-Any person that is considered to be a close contact (definition below) to a positive COVID-19 case, must adhere to all NSW Health requirements and directions, in respect to COVID-19 testing and isolation, before attending a NSW racecourse or licensed premises.
+Any person that is considered to be a close contact (definition below) to a positive COVID-19 case, must adhere to all NSW Health requirements and directions, before attending a NSW racecourse or licensed premises.

 Further any person that is displaying COVID-19 symptoms (as detailed below) must undertake a Rapid Antigen test.
-If that test returns positive the person must obtain a PCR test, and self-isolate until they receive the negative results.
-Participants must report to Racing NSW if they or an employee has tested positive to COVID-19 (either a PCR test or Rapid Antigen) to allow Racing NSW to implement a risk minimisation strategy.
+If that test returns positive the person must self-isolate and report to Racing NSW if they or an employee has tested positive to COVID-19 (either a PCR test or Rapid Antigen) to allow Racing NSW to implement a risk minimisation strategy.